-For Expatriates in the UK, Health Insurance Requires Research
+For Expatriates in the UK, International Health Insurance Plans

 The United Kingdom is one of the most popular destinations in the world for expats.
 It has easy flight connections, a wide array of business opportunities, and the attraction of not having to learn a new language.
 It’s easy to see why it’s so beloved by American expats and those from around the world.
 And part of the UK’s appeal is the superb reputation of its health care system.
 But for expats in the UK for the first time, there are a lot of logistics to sort out.